-- TND\RSA\SigSTD\Secure (RSA signature generation with the standard method) - TND\RSA\SigCRT\Secure (RSA signature generation with CRT method) - TND\RSA\Verify (RSA signature verification) This function performs the RSA signature verification.
-Since this function uses only the public information, it does not implement any dedicated countermeasures against the side-channel attacks. - RSA\R2modM\precompute\sec (R^2 value precomputation for the standard RSA)
+- TND\RSA\SigSTD\Secure (RSA signature generation with the standard method) This function generates an RSA signature, using the standard method. - TND\RSA\SigCRT\Secure (RSA signature generation with CRT method) This function generates an RSA signature using CRT (Chinese Remainder Theorem). - TND\RSA\Verify (RSA signature verification) This function performs the RSA signature verification.
+Since this function uses only the public information, it does not implement any dedicated countermeasures against the side-channel attacks. - RSA\R2modM\precompute\sec (R^2 value precomputation for the standard RSA) This function calculates the R^2 value for the Montgomery constant R, which will then be used for the subsequent standard RSA operations. - RSA\R2modPandQ\precompute\sec (R^2 value precomputation for the CRT RSA) This function calculates the R^2 value for the Montgomery constant R, which will then be used for the subsequent CRT RSA operations.

-This function calculates the R^2 value for the Montgomery constant R, which will then be used for the subsequent standard RSA operations. - RSA\R2modPandQ\precompute\sec (R^2 value precomputation for the CRT RSA) This function calculates the R^2 value for the Montgomery constant R, which will then be used for the subsequent CRT RSA operations. - 322 The TND\RSA\SigSTD\Secure and TND\RSA\SigCRT\Secure have some countermeasure against the timing attack, SPA, DPA and the fault attack. - 323 The RSA\R2modM\precompute\sec and RSA\R2modPandQ\precompute\sec functions implement some countermeasures against the fault attack.
+The TND\RSA\SigSTD\Secure and TND\RSA\SigCRT\Secure have some countermeasure against the timing attack, SPA, DPA and the fault attack.

+The RSA\R2modM\precompute\sec and RSA\R2modPandQ\precompute\sec functions implement some countermeasures against the fault attack.